What is FPM?¶

 Building a package might look something like this:

 fpm -s <source type> -t <target type> [list of sources]...

 “Source type” is what your package is coming from; a directory (dir), a rubygem (gem), an rpm (rpm), a python package (python), a php pear module (pear), etc.

 “Target type” is what your output package form should be.
 Most common are “rpm” and “deb” but others exist (solaris, etc)

 You have a few options for learning to run FPM:

-- If you’re impatient, just scan through fpm –help; you’ll need various options, and they’re reasonably straightforward.
-Impatient learning is totally welcome, and if you run into issues, ask questions in #fpm on freenode irc or on email@example.com!
+- If you’re impatient, just scan through fpm –help; you’ll need various options, and we try to make them well-documented.
+Quick learning is totally welcome, and if you run into issues, you are welcome to ask questions in #fpm on freenode irc or on email@example.com!

 - The documentation has explanations and examples.
 If you run into problems, I welcome you to ask questions in #fpm on freenode irc or on firstname.lastname@example.org!

 To give you an idea of what fpm can do, here’s a few use cases:

 - Take a directory and turn it into an RPM::